Producer: Carter De Haven

 Screenwriters: Monroe Mann & Ronnie Khalil & Bob Madia

 A group of young people go to a lake in Maine where they hope to meet Stephen King.
-But then they all start dying in ways from his book.
+But then they all start dying in ways from his books.
 Is it the Stephen King nerd?
 Stephen King himself?
 Only time will tell!

 The first part of this film is very funny.
 The rest of it is fairly effective with a so-so denouement.
 The acting is first-rate and the film looks good throughout.
 I was disappointed that the comedy mostly ended after the first 30 minutes, but it’s still worth watching.